 Nina D’Amore continued to live at 509 Beacon and operate it as a lodging house.
 She subsequently married to Robert Millen, after which they lived in Canton.

 By 1963, Josephine D’Amore had moved back to 509 Beacon, but continued to own the lodging houses at 250 Newbury and 304 Commonwealth.
-She continued to live at 509 Beacon in 1964, but moved thereafter to an apartment at 291 Commonwealth.
+She continued to live at 509 Beacon in 1964, but by 1966 had moved to an apartment at 291 Commonwealth.

-By 1967, 509 Beacon was owned by Phillip Lemelman, trustee of the Bethan Realty Trust.
+On November 15, 1966, 509 Beacon was acquired from the Coppolas by Phillip Lemelman, trustee of the Bethan Realty Trust.
 It continued to be a lodging house.